imixs/imixs-ml/imixs-ml-workflow/README.md

 ## ML Training Scheduler

+If the ml status of a workitem was already confirmed and the workitem type is 'archive', than the MLService set the ml status to 'training' and a eventLog entry is created to indicate that this workitem can be send to the training service.

+**Note:** the training service can reject the workitem for training if the data is insufficient of quality.

 The service MLTrainingScheduler is a managed executer service which is sending the collected training data of a workitem to the ML training service.
 A workitem is ready for training, if all entity values are confirmed by the user.
 This in indicated by the status 'training' stored n the item 'ml.status'